You either do - or you don't.

 A tingle however, is what I'm generally looking for.
 Think of toning as the second stage of your routine after cleansing.
 Cleansing should clean your face.
 Surely that's the point?

 Toning was traditionally used with alcohol-laden products to 'tone' the skin - i.e. dry out the epidermis and give the appearance of shrinking the pores - hence the tightening and 'toning' of the skin.
-We've moved on.
-Thank God.
+Products have come a long way since those days.

 Toners - the myths.